moonrepo/setup-toolchain/README.md

 - `cache` - Toggle caching of the toolchain directory.
 Defaults to `true`.
 - `cache-base` - Base branch/ref to save a warmup cache on.
 Other branches/refs will restore from this base.
+- `cache-version` - Version of the cache.
+Can be used to invalidate keys.
 - `moon-version` - Version of moon to explicitly install.
 - `proto-version` - Version of proto to explicitly install.
 - `workspace-root` - Relative path to moon's workspace root if initialized in a sub-directory.